 Q: Do these steps for digitizing school apply for rural schools in Nepal with very limited resources and technology?

 A: The best practices for digitization can be applied to rural schools in Nepal if the two basic prerequisites of digitization are fulfilled: internet infrastructure and a device (computer or smartphone).
-Some areas of Nepal lack radio, television access, or have stable internet connection.
+However, some areas of Nepal lack radio, television access, or have stable internet connection.
 To provide schools in need the basic internet facilities, we have partnered with ISP to provide 50% discounts on the expenses.

-We recently did a non-cash credit grant program worth rupees 2.5 lakh to award schools in need and helped about 50 schools and 10,000 students.
+In the same way, we recently did a non-cash credit grant program worth rupees 2.5 lakh to award schools in need and helped about 50 schools and 10,000 students.
 The grant is now closed but anyone who is still willing to apply, please reach out to us and we can consider.

 I request all the stakeholders – educators, government, NGOs, INGOs, to help put this infrastructure in place so that tomorrow, digitization can happen.

 Q: What kind of organization is Fusemachines and what sort of activities does it do to digitize school?

 A: Fusemachines is an AI education and solutions provider company.
 We are headquartered in New York but we have main offices in Nepal, Canada and DR. With the mission to democratize AI and digitize schools efficiently, we have brought the Fuse Classroom.
 This is an AI-enabled education platform with smart AI features empowering both school administrators, instructors, and students.